 Whatever changes you make to breakpoint values here must also be set in your page builder.

-Note: Because of the way page builders show breakpoints in the builder, it may be necessary to set up your builder breakpoints at 1px less than your ACSS breakpoint values for maximum accuracy in the builder.
+Note: Because of the way some page builders show breakpoints in the builder (Oxygen Builder, for example), it may be necessary to set up your builder breakpoints at 1px less than your ACSS breakpoint values for maximum accuracy in the builder.
+Follow the latest setup documentation for your specific builder – do not blindly follow old video tutorials.

 Additional Breakpoints